timkiely/rooftop-bar-rev-vs-weather/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-7-1.png)

-Earnings seem to increase slightly when offers (e.g., Hapy Hour specials) are offered.
-Is this statisticaly significant?
+Earnings seem to increase slightly when offers (e.g., Happy Hour specials) are offered.
+Is this statistically significant?
 According to our model, there is a weak but statistically significant linear relationship between Specials and Earnings.
 The model estimates that, all else equal, Specials increase the daily earnings by about $200 on average.

 ``` r
 # effect of advertising a speal on response -------------------------------